 - Remedy: attempt to eliminate the variable you believe to be causing the phenomenon.

-2) Confirmation bias: our second data interpretation problem occurs when you have a theory or hypothesis in mind, but are intent on only discovering data patterns that provide support, while rejecting those that do not.
+2) Confirmation bias: our second problem is data interpretation bias.
+It occurs when you have a theory or hypothesis in mind but are intent on only discovering data patterns that support it while rejecting those that do not.

 - Digital age example: your boss asks you to analyze the success of a recent multi-platform social media marketing campaign.
-While analyzing the potential data variables from the campaign (one that you ran and believe performed well), you see that the share rate for Facebook posts were great, while the share rate for Twitter Tweets were not.
-Using only the Facebook posts to prove your hypothesis that the campaign was successful would be a perfect manifestation of confirmation bias.
+While analyzing the potential data variables from the campaign (one that you ran and believe performed well), you see that the share rate for Facebook posts was great, while the share rate for Twitter Tweets was not.
+Using only Facebook posts to prove your hypothesis that the campaign was successful would be a perfect manifestation of confirmation bias.

 - Remedy: as this pitfall is often based on subjective desires, one remedy would be to analyze data with a team of objective individuals.
 If this is not possible, another solution is to resist the urge to make a conclusion before data exploration has been completed.
 Remember to always try to disprove a hypothesis, not prove it.

-3) Irrelevant data: the third and final data misinterpretation pitfall is especially important in the digital age.
-As large data is no longer centrally stored, and as it continues to be analyzed at the speed of thought, it is inevitable that analysts will focus on data that is irrelevant to the problem they are trying to correct.
+3) Irrelevant data: the third data misinterpretation pitfall is especially important in the digital age.
+As large data is no longer centrally stored and as it continues to be analyzed at the speed of thought, it is inevitable that analysts will focus on data that is irrelevant to the problem they are trying to correct.